seemecnc/Repetier-091-ROSTOCKMAX/README.md

 # Repetier-Firmware - the fast and user friendly firmware

-#for ORION DELTA by SEEMECNC
+#Pre-Configured for Rostock MAX by SEEMECNC

 Special thanks to the following for getting configurations for the Orion machines: